 6. Heat sink base legs / mounting hardware - Not Pictured

-WARNING: Care must be taken when inserting or removing the motherboard as it is more likely to flex when doing so due to the spring state of the x-clamp.
-Proper procedure after placing the motherboard is to mount the heatsink then tighten the four heatsink bolts.
-Then bolt the motherboard to the adapter plate standoffs.
+WARNING: Care must be taken when inserting or removing the motherboard as it is more likely to flex when doing so, due to the spring state of the x-clamp.
+Proper procedure after placing the motherboard is to mount the heatsink.
+Then tighten the four heatsink nuts.
+Then screw the motherboard to the other adapter plate standoffs.
 Removing the motherboard should be done in the reverse order.

 Fan: